MicrosoftDocs/quantum-docs-pr/articles/contributing/api-design-principles.md

-    - The operation name `_Features` indicates a function that is private to a given namespace and assembly, and should be accompanied by either the "private" or "internal" keyword.
+    - The operation name `_Features` indicates a function that is private to a given namespace and assembly, and should be accompanied by either the `private` or `internal` keyword.

-  - In the rare case that an extensive set of private functions or operations are needed to implement the API for a given namespace, **DO** place them in a new namespace matching the namespace being implemented and ending in ".Private."
+  - In the rare case that an extensive set of private functions or operations are needed to implement the API for a given namespace, **DO** place them in a new namespace matching the namespace being implemented and ending in `.Private`.

-  - **DO** place all unit tests into namespaces matching the namespace under test and ending in ".Tests."
+  - **DO** place all unit tests into namespaces matching the namespace under test and ending in `.Tests`.

 ## Naming Conventions and Vocabulary